Mongolia

 - Regional City

-English Teaching Assistants are typically placed at universities and vocational training centers in the capital and regional cities.
+English Teaching Assistants are typically placed at universities, institutes, or vocational training centers in the capital or prominent regional cities.

 Supplementary Project